pimoroni/hyperpixel/README.md

 HyperPixel uses DPI mode 6, which means you can't use (hardware) I2C or SPI at the same time (the `setup.sh` script will disable those interfaces for you, but make sure not to reenable them by accident).

-In addition, DAC type of products communicatng with the PI over I2S are also incompatble, as they use the same pins.
+In addition, DAC type of products communicatng with the Pi over I2S are also incompatible, as they use the same pins.
 It is possible to use the on-board audio chip alongside HyperPixel however, provided you force route the audio signal over HDMI, or are happy losing refined control over the backlight (PWM).

 ## Manual Setup